 This is a band that isn’t afraid to go out on a limb.
 Anyone playing Joni Mitchell is taking a chance of looking pale by comparison, but in their live version of Carey, they nail it and have fun in the process.
 (Check out the harmonies at the 2:25 mark, and then the great unison line at the end.

-Call My Name was awarded the Grammy for 2020’s Best American Roots Song, and their performance at the awards show is a great example of the beautiful harmonies that are integral to their work.
+Call My Name was awarded the Grammy for 2020’s Best American Roots Song, and their performance on Thile’s Live from Here show is a great example of the beautiful harmonies that are integral to their work.
 Their website notes that the sonic textures and urgent beat result in “a song both stark and luminous, perfectly capturing the potent tension within even the most loving relationship.”